 Rule # 161: Sin is good

-In the crazy world of elections and COVID I have been thinking a lot about what is dividing us into camps.
-I have gone back to my bible of human understanding, the works of Dr. M Scott Peck, especially the ” Road Less Traveled” and ” People of the Lie: The Hope of Healing Evil”.
+In the crazy world of elections and COVID, I’ve been thinking a lot about what’s dividing us into camps.
+I’ve gone back to my bible of human understanding — the works of Dr. M. Scott Peck, especially The Road Less Traveled and People of the Lie: The Hope of Healing Human Evil.

 Dr. Peck was a flawed man who had extramarital affairs and was estranged from his children.
-It may seem ironic that this behaviorist who wrote about sin was at times deeply immersed in it.
-But if you are going to learn about the consequences of sin the best person to listen to is a sinner.
+It may seem ironic that this behaviorist who wrote about sin was, at times, deeply immersed in it.
+But if you’re going to learn about the consequences of sin, the best person to listen to is a sinner.

-The central theme of his theory was that people are imperfect creatures that are prone to mistakes, or sin.
-And that all mistakes have consequence, and that realizing these consequences is what make us grow and learn.
-It is in this way sin makes us human, and guides us on the path towards empathy with others, kindness and forgiveness.
-Without failure and recovery we can not learn to be better humans.
+The central theme of his theory was that people are imperfect creatures, prone to mistakes — or sin.
+And that all mistakes have consequences.
+Realizing these consequences is what makes us grow and learn.
+In that way, sin makes us human and guides us on the path toward empathy, kindness, and forgiveness.
+Without failure and recovery, we can’t learn to be better humans.

-He believed that bad things happen when people develop “militant ignorance” of their sin, basically saying everything one does is OK because no one can sit judgement of you.
-It is the thing that allows us blow past the speed bumps and stop signs of moral judgements in religion and society and believe that everything you do is ok because you have chosen to do it.
-It develops into anger with others ( the militant part) when someone challenges your beliefs or points out your mistakes ( or sins).
+Peck believed that bad things happen when people develop what he called “militant ignorance” of their sin — basically saying everything one does is OK because no one has the right to judge you.
+It’s the mindset that lets us blow past the speed bumps and stop signs of moral judgment in religion and society, convincing ourselves that everything we do is fine simply because we chose to do it.
+It turns into anger toward others — the “militant” part — when someone challenges our beliefs or points out our mistakes (or sins).

-I think the militant ignorance within the camps in our society has allowed all sides – republican, democrats, and independents to become pretty unrepentant sinners and basically assholes.
-People have forgotten the value of admitting mistakes and listening to other points of view, the world of social media has made us into bigger assholes.
-And worse than assholes, we are assholes that that are damn proud of it, arrogant about our asshole-ness.
+I think militant ignorance is alive and well in all camps of our society — Republican, Democrat, and Independent.
+And it’s allowed all sides to become pretty unrepentant sinners and, frankly, assholes.
+We’ve forgotten the value of admitting mistakes and listening to other points of view.
+Social media has made us even bigger assholes.
+And worse than that — we’re proud of it.
+Arrogant about our asshole-ness.

 I hated the New England Patriots.
 I mean hated them.
-I thought Bill Belichick was a cheat and bum, and Tom Brady his willing puppet.
-I mean I dislike then more than Brussel sprouts.
+I thought Bill Belichick was a cheat and a bum, and Tom Brady was his willing puppet.
+I disliked them more than brussels sprouts.

-Now Tom Brady comes to Tampa and gets our team into the super bowl.
-All that malignant narcissism against the Patriots is destroyed, I now have to focus my evil thoughts back on the Cowboys.
+Then Tom Brady came to Tampa and got our team into the Super Bowl.
+And just like that, all my malignant narcissism against the Patriots was destroyed.
+I had to refocus my evil thoughts back on the Cowboys.

-Yes, in the world of sport my behavior was not dangerous, and I don’t think Tom stayed up nights with Gisele worried about my feelings ( although I hope he did back then).
-And the consequences of my inappropriate, irrational thought was only some good natured ribbing from Pat fans.
+Sure, in the world of sports, my behavior wasn’t dangerous.
+And I doubt Tom stayed up nights with Gisele worrying about my feelings (although I kind of hope he did back then).
+The consequences of my irrational, inappropriate thoughts were just some good-natured ribbing from Patriots fans.

-But when it comes to politics and belief systems I think we as a country and society are on a slippery slope towards the evil of malignant narcissism.
+But when it comes to politics and belief systems, this same tribal mentality becomes dangerous.
+As a country, I think we’re sliding toward the evil of malignant narcissism.

 But fuck the Cowboys.